Have you ever turned on your PC, but there’s no signal to monitor?

 - Turn on the power supply and start the computer.

 If you don’t have a signal to monitor with an integrated graphics card, the problem is with the motherboard or RAM.
-(I will repeat that in a large number of cases, the BIOS post code sound will reveal to you what the problem is.)
+(I will repeat that the BIOS postcode sound will reveal the issue in many cases.)

 Suppose you have an image on the monitor.
 In that case, your discrete graphics card has a problem.
-For additional verification, try connecting it to the monitor via other video outputs to make sure it gives a video signal at all.
+For additional verification, try connecting it to the monitor via other video outputs to ensure it gives a video signal.

 Also, try a graphics card on another computer.
-If it works, the problem may be up to the power supply unit or motherboard.
+The problem may be up to the power supply unit or motherboard if it works.
 The trivial problem may be that the contacts aren’t good between the graphics card and the PCI-ex slot.
 Check the cable that powers the graphics card (if there is additional power).

 So, check everything twice to make sure all contacts are good.